The CiME system

 For a more comfortable use, it is possible to write expressions in a file with your favorite text editor, and tell CiME to evaluate them as if they were typed directly.
 It is done by the directive #load followed by the file name.

-Suppose the file test.cim contains then one may do
+Suppose the file test.cim contains

 CiME>#load "test.cim";